What is glaucoma?

-- Position lighting so that it's aimed at what you want to see and aimed away from your eyes.
+- Place lighting so that it's aimed at what you want to see and aimed away from your eyes.

 - Mark the areas around stairways and ramps with paint or tape.

 It's common to feel sad or angry when you learn that you have glaucoma.
-Try building a support group of family and friends.
+Support groups and counseling can also help you deal with vision loss.
 Your doctor can also refer you to counselors who specialize in helping people adjust to living with low vision.

 - Use your glaucoma medicines as prescribed by your doctor.

-- Check with a doctor before taking any over-the-counter medicines if you have closed-angle glaucoma or you are at risk for it.
+- Check with a doctor before you take any over-the-counter medicines if you have closed-angle glaucoma or you are at risk for it.

-- Carry a wallet card or other identification that states that you have glaucoma.
+Carry a wallet card or other identification that says that you have glaucoma.

 Prescription medicines to lower the pressure inside the eye (intraocular pressure, or IOP) are used to treat all types of glaucoma.
-They work either by reducing the amount of fluid (aqueous humor) that is produced by the eye or by increasing the amount of fluid that drains out of the eye.
-These medicines may be given as eyedrops, as pills, in liquid form by mouth, or through a vein (in emergency situations).
+One type reduces the amount of fluid (aqueous humor) that is produced by the eye.
+The other type increases the amount of fluid that drains out of the eye.
+You can use these medicines as eyedrops, as pills, in liquid form by mouth, or through a vein (in emergency situations).
 In most cases, eyedrops are used first.

-In congenital glaucoma, medicines may be used to decrease the pressure in the eyes and reduce the cloudiness of the clear front surface (cornea) of the child's eye.
-Medicines are usually only used until surgery can be done.
+In congenital glaucoma, medicines may be used to decrease the pressure in the eyes.
+They also reduce the cloudiness of the clear front surface (cornea) of the child's eye.
+Medicines are usually used only until surgery can be done.

-In most cases, medicines used to treat glaucoma must be continued daily for the rest of your life.
+In most cases, you'll keep taking these medicines for the rest of your life.